Foreign Insurance Taxes

 Reinsurance policies covering any of the taxable contracts described in items (1) and (2): 1 cent.

-However, the tax does not apply to casualty insurance premiums paid to foreign insurers for coverage of export goods in transit
+However, the tax doesn't apply to casualty insurance premiums paid to foreign insurers for coverage of export goods in transit

 to foreign destinations.